polca/premise/docs/user_guide/inventories.rst

 Self-contained API example
 ----------------------------

-This small example exercises querying and atomic editing without licensed source data or IAM files:
+This small example exercises queries and edits that are saved or undone together without licensed source data or IAM files:

 .. literalinclude:: /examples/inspect_inventory.py